 - Personal care and assistance with household chores

 - Future damages, including loss of earning capacity, personal care, and medical expenses

 Recovering compensation for a bicycle accident claim will not undo the damage caused by a reckless or negligent driver.
 Compensation can pay for continued medical care and help you recover from a financial hardship caused by the bicycle accident.

-Contact a Kansas City Bicycle Accident Attorney for More Information
+Contact Our Kansas City Bicycle Accident Attorney for More Information

 Call The Law Office of Kevin J. McManus at 816-203-0143 for a free consultation with a Kansas City personal injury lawyer.
 Our free, no-obligation consultation is confidential.
 You are not under any obligation to hire our law firm after receiving advice from a trusted legal advocate for injury victims.
 Our law firm assists clients throughout Missouri and Kansas.